Continue Reading from previous page

 Sony has suffered several notorious mega breaches in the 21st century, but this was the biggest of the bunch.
 It’s gone down in history as the ‘worst gaming community data breach of all time’.
 In 2011 hackers gained access to Sony’s digital data sharing platform and 100 million customer records, across 77 million PSN accounts, including names, passwords, emails, addresses - and up to 12 million unencrypted credit card numbers.

 First call of duty?
 Gamers worldwide were inconvenienced for a month, as the site was shut down for damage investigations and a rebuild.
-This caused the company to lose upwards of $171 million in revenue, plus the additional financial fall-out of $15 million, as Sony agreed to a preliminary settlement in a class action lawsuit, over the cyber security breach.
+This caused the company to lose upwards of $171 million in revenue, plus the additional financial fall-out of $15 million, as Sony agreed to a preliminary settlement in a class action lawsuit, over the cyber security breaches.

 You could say this total cost is…Bioshocking!
 (Are any of these gamer puns landing?)